Real Love (Beatles song): Lyrics and melody

-The song's lyrics have been interpreted by one reviewer to be conveying the message that "love is the answer to loneliness" and "that connection is the antidote to unreality."
+The song's lyrics have been interpreted by one reviewer to be conveying the message that "love is the answer to loneliness" and "that connection is the antidote to unreality".

-The song was sped up 12% from the demo, apparently to "effect the ... snappy tempo" as Alan W. Pollack has speculated.
+The song was speeded up 12% from the demo, apparently to "effect the ... snappy tempo" as Alan W. Pollack has speculated.
 The tune is nearly completely pentatonic, comprising primarily the notes E, F♯, G♯, B and C♯.
 The refrain is higher than the verse; while the verse covers a full octave, the refrain, at its peak, is a fifth higher.

 The instrumental intro is four measures long, and the verse and refrain are eight measures.
-The introduction occurs in parallel E minor with the main thrust of the song being in E major, although in the recording the song is in E ♭ minor and the main thrust in E ♭ major as it was sped up from its original speed.
+The introduction occurs in parallel E minor with the main thrust of the song being in E major, although in the recording the song is in E ♭ minor and the main thrust in E ♭ major as it was speeded up from its original speed.
 There are several other occasions where Lennon moves to a chord from the parallel minor, e.g. in the chorus where the progression moves from a major tonic (I) chord to a minor subdominant (iv) chord.
 The move to minor harmony happens on the words 'alone' and 'afraid'.
 This combination of lyrics and harmony turning at the same point is a common Beatles device, and helps give the song a wistful feeling.
 The outro largely comprises the last half of the refrain repeated seven times, slowly fading out.